You can now import data into Mapotic from Excel or Google spreadsheets.

 - Categories – Category to which a place belongs.
 Category must already be pre-established on the map

-The location of a map location can be determined in two ways, either by GPS coordinates (exact) or by address (less accurate, typing or not finding the location).
+The location of a map location can be determined in two ways, either by GPS coordinates (exact) or by address (less accurate, danger of misspellings and not finding the correct address).
 For successful import, at least one type of location determination must be completed.

 - Latitude – Latitude eg 50.120740